z0on/2bRAD_denovo/2bRAD_README.txt

 # summarizing results (using modified script by Matteo Fumagalli)
 Rscript ~/bin/plotQC.R dd
 cat dd.info
-# scp dd.pdf to laptop to look at distribution of base quality scores and fraction of sites in each sample passing coverage thresholds.
-Use these to guide choices of -minQ and -minIndDepth filters in subsequent ANGSD runs
+# scp dd.pdf to laptop to look at distribution of base quality scores, fraction of sites in each sample passing coverage thresholds, and fraction of sites passing genotyping rates cutoffs.
+Use these to guide choices of -minQ,  -minIndDepth and -minInd filters in subsequent ANGSD runs

 #--------------- population structure